ManoManoTech/homer/README.md

 - Copy the content of `manifest.json` file and paste it in the Slack webapp modal.
 - Create the app and enjoy.

+### Add Slack emojis

+Add all the emojis in `emojis` folder to you Slack organisation.

 ## Contributing